 Tips for Maintaining Putting Confidence

-Even after you've successfully overcome the yips, it's important to continue practicing good putting habits and building your confidence on the green.
+Even after successfully overcoming the yips, it's important to continue practicing good putting habits and building your confidence on the green.
 Here are a few tips for maintaining your putting confidence and preventing the yips from returning:

 Preventing the Yips